LLC Ownership of Rental Properties: Legal, Tax, and Ownership Transfer Benefits

 You can further protect yourself by adding a liability insurance policy for each property, as well as purchasing an umbrella policy to provide additional liability coverage beyond the limits of your primary insurance policies.
 Placing your rental properties in an LLC and buying additional insurance for them offers you a double layer of protection in the event of a lawsuit.

 An LLC can be taxed as a sole proprietorship, a partnership, a C corporation, or an S corporation.
-For rental property ownership purposes, it is best that an LLC is taxed as a sole proprietorship or a partnership.
-This is because any income will flow through to the individual members of the LLC, and it will be reflected on their tax returns.
+It is best for rental property ownership purposes that an LLC is taxed as a sole proprietorship or a partnership.
+This is because any income will flow through to the LLC’s individual members, and it will be reflected on their tax returns.
 In this case, the company will not have to pay any federal income tax, and its owners can take advantage of tax deductions for the rental properties held in the LLC.
-You would be eligible for the real estate depreciation deduction, but will also have to pay capital gains taxes when you sell the property.
-However, there are options to defer capital gains taxes, such as a 1031 exchange, if you sell one property and reinvest the sale proceeds into another property of like-kind within a specified time period.
+You would be eligible for the real estate depreciation deduction but will also have to pay capital gains taxes when you sell the property.
+However, there are options to defer capital gains taxes, such as a 1031 exchange if you sell one property and reinvest the sale proceeds into another property of like-kind within a specified time period.

 Property Ownership Transfer Benefits

-When you transfer your rental property into an LLC, you can create units of ownership with a specific value and allocate them to any other members of the LLC.
+When you transfer your rental property into an LLC, you can create ownership units with a specific value and allocate them to any other LLC members.
 This offers an easy way for you to designate ownership in the property to other family members, rather than updating property deeds to reflect changing ownership interests.
-Ownership interests can also qualify for several valuation discounts, depending on the structure of the LLC, the terms of its operating agreement, and the division of ownership interests among its members.
+Ownership interests can also qualify for several valuation discounts, depending on the LLC structure, the terms of its operating agreement, and the division of ownership interests among its members.
 Since these valuation discounts can reduce the overall value at which ownership interests are valued, they can have a significant impact on gift taxes and estate taxes when interests in the property are transferred between LLC members.

-For more information about the benefits of placing your property in an LLC, see the following links:
+For more information about the benefits of placing your property in an LLC, see the following link: